 |

-It appears that Sodom's city gate was in the lower part of the city (remember it was built on the rise of the plateau surrounding the valley), which makes sense as a majority of travel, trade, and agriculture, would have been centered on the valley.
-Also, having a gate on the upper side would have weakened the defensibility of the city.
+It appears that Sodom's city gate was in the lower part of the city (remember it was built on the rise of the plateau surrounding the valley).
+This positioning makes sense as a majority of travel, trade, and agriculture, would come through the valley.
+Also, a gate on the upper side would have weakened the defensibility of the city.
 It's a lot harder to attack upward than down.

-It took half a day for Lot and his two daughters to reach Zoar (formerly Bela), his wife having become a pillar of salt in her unbelief.
-Her disobedient action had shown her heart to be back in Sodom.
-The brimstone that God used to destroy the area was likely a product of natural substance found in the region.
-The sulfurous and salt ground combined with the tar issuing from the ground (remember the "tar pits") would have made a volatile substance only requiring God to miraculously provide the ignition - fire from heaven.
+It takes half a day for Lot and his two daughters to reach Zoar (formerly Bela).
+On the journey, his wife becomes a pillar of salt in her unbelief.
+Her disobedient action shows her heart to be back in Sodom.
+The brimstone God used to destroy the area was likely a product of natural substances found in the region.
+The sulfurous and salty ground combined with the tar issuing from the ground (remember the "tar pits") make a volatile substance only requiring God to miraculously provide the ignition - fire from heaven.

 |